-Feadship superyacht Hasna has been launched in the Netherlands for an Australian owner.
+The 73 metre Feadship superyacht Hasna has been launched in the Netherlands for an Australian owner.

 Styled inside and out by British studio RWD, this fully custom steel and aluminium displacement yacht boasts an 11.9 metre beam.
 The atmosphere on board is described as “beach chic” — a feeling that is reinforced by the eight metre superyacht swimming pool on the aft deck.